Speech Analytics for Call Centers: Extracting ROI from Every Interaction

 Speech analytics is the process of using AI-powered technology to analyze live or recorded calls, converting spoken conversations into structured, searchable data that uncovers valuable insights about customer needs, agent performance, and business trends.

-AI models like Natural Language Processing listen to calls between customer and agent and transform raw voice data into actionable business intelligence that companies can actually use to improve their call center operations.
+AI models like Natural Language Processing listen to calls between customer and agent and transform raw voice data into actionable business intelligence that companies can actually use to improve their contact center operations.

 Core Capabilities of Speech Analytics Software